If You Feel “There Aren’t Enough Great People” For A Relationship…

 The specific comments I won’t quote verbatim, but the general tenor goes along the lines of:

-- “Women want only perfection and won’t settle for anything less.
+- “Women want perfection and won’t settle for anything less than a 6ft billionaire.
 It’s impossible.”

 - “You should see some of the crappy dates/rejections I’ve had.
 Where are all the good people?”

 I don’t doubt the sincerity of these comments.
-I have been through the treadmill of single life.
+I’ve have been through the treadmill of single life.
 I’ve seen behind the curtain of the ugly dating world too.

 I’ve felt the malaise and general despondency that arises when you go for yet another disappointing drink with someone who doesn’t live up to what you hoped for when exchanging text messages.
 Or the cold sting of a rejection from the first person you were mildly excited about in months.